MohamedEssam4444/deploying-kubernetes_cluster_using_google_cloud_shell_on_GKE/README.md

 # deploying_kubernetes_cluster_using_google_cloud_shell_on_GKE
-deploying kubernetes clusters using google cloud shell on GKE deploying a kubernetes cluster on GKE with 3 nodes then changing it's size to 4 nodes , deploying test.html on pod using cloud_shell command and exposing service to outside world then deploying nginx image  on pod using yaml manifest file
+* deploying kubernetes clusters using google cloud shell on GKE
+* deploying a kubernetes cluster on GKE with 3 nodes
+* changing it's size to 4 nodes
+* deploying test.html on pod using cloud_shell command
+* exposing service to outside world
+* deploying nginx image  on pod using yaml manifest file
+## proven steps:
 ![Screenshot from 2020-11-07 14-23-49](https://user-images.githubusercontent.com/68178003/100539417-fc77c180-323e-11eb-92f8-fb7cb53ea54a.png)

 ![Screenshot from 2020-11-07 14-26-04](https://user-images.githubusercontent.com/68178003/100539431-174a3600-323f-11eb-84f5-094f46422aa0.png)